equalsraf/git-talk/git.md

 ![](flow-2.png)

-Now imagine this with 5, 10, 20 people
+Now imagine this with 5, 10, 20 or 200 people

 ---
 class: middle, center, inverse